manwar/python-guide/unit-testing.md

     Test 3
     PASSED

-Now we wlll try `-m` command line arguments.
+Now we wlll try `-m` command line argument.
 For this we need to add the decorator `@pytest.mark`

 For demo purpose, we would only mark `test_1` and `test_3` as below